yarinl3/Queue-Management-System/README.md

 manager permission: 3

-if you want to make new user, log in to manager:
+if you want to make new user, log in to manager:<br>
-username: yarinl3
+username: yarinl3<br>
 password: yarin